 - Mission- We serve as Denver’s early childhood hub, leveraging resources, opportunities and connections to create a quality system that positively impacts the lives of children and their families.

 - Vision- Every young child in Denver enters school ready to succeed.

 - History- Denver’s Early Childhood Council or “Joint Council” was created in 1992 by then Denver Public Schools Superintendent Evie Dennis and Mayor Wellington Webb to address a systemic need to coordinate and manage quality improvements in Denver’s early childhood education (ECE) centers.
-Since that time, our role in coordinating early childhood services and partners has grown, and today is inclusive of all four early childhood domains: Early Learning, Child Health, Social-Emotional/Mental Health, and Family Support.
+Since that time, our role in coordinating early childhood services and partners has grown, and today is inclusive of three early childhood domains: Learning and Development, Health and Well-Being, and Family Support and Education.

 Denver’s Early Childhood Council became an independent 501(c)(3) nonprofit organization in 2011.